Hudson Institute: 1961–1982

-Kahn did not want Hudson limited to defense-related research, and along with Singer, recruited a full-time professional staff from diverse academic backgrounds.
-Hudson Institute regularly involved a broad range of outside notables in their analytic projects and policy deliberations.
-These included French philosopher Raymond Aron, African-American novelist Ralph Ellison, political scientist Henry Kissinger, conceptual artist James Lee Byars, and social scientist Daniel Bell.
-Hudson's focus expanded to include geopolitics, economics, demography, anthropology, science and technology, education, and urban planning.
+Kahn did not want Hudson limited to defense-related research, and along with Singer, he recruited a staff from diverse academic backgrounds.
+Hudson also involved a wide range of consultants for analysis and policy, including French philosopher Raymond Aron, African-American novelist Ralph Ellison, political scientist Henry Kissinger, conceptual artist James Lee Byars, and social scientist Daniel Bell.
+Its focus expanded to include geopolitics, economics, demography, anthropology, science and technology, education, and urban planning.

-Kahn eventually expanded the use of scenario planning from defense policy work to economics, and in 1962 became the first analyst to predict the rise of Japan as the world's second-largest economy.
-Hudson Institute's publications soon became popular in Japan and Kahn developed close ties to numerous politicians and corporate leaders there.
+Kahn in 1962 predicted the rise of Japan as the world's second-largest economy and developed close ties to politicians and corporate leaders there.

-Hudson Institute used scenario-planning techniques to forecast long-term developments and became renowned for its future studies.
-In 1967, Hudson published The Year 2000, a bestselling book, commissioned by the American Academy of Arts and Sciences.
+Hudson Institute used scenario-planning techniques to forecast long-term developments and was noted for its future studies.
+In 1967, Hudson published The Year 2000, a bestselling book commissioned by the American Academy of Arts and Sciences.
 Many of the predictions proved correct, including technological developments like portable telephones and network-linked home and office computers.

-In 1970, The Emerging Japanese Superstate, elaborating Kahn's predictions concerning the development of Japan, was published.
-After the Club of Rome's controversial 1972 report The Limits to Growth produced widespread alarm about the possibility that population growth and resource depletion might result in a 21st-century global "collapse", Hudson responded with an analysis of its own, The Next 200 Years, which concluded, instead, that scientific and practical innovations were likely to produce significantly better worldwide living standards.
-Maintaining this optimism about the future in his 1982 book The Coming Boom, Kahn argued that pro-growth tax and fiscal policies, development of information technology, and developments by the energy industry would make possible a period of unprecedented prosperity in the Western world by the early 21st century.
-Kahn was among the first to foresee unconventional extraction techniques like hydraulic fracturing.
+In 1970, The Emerging Japanese Superstate was published.
+After the Club of Rome's 1972 report The Limits to Growth produced alarm about the possibility that population growth and resource depletion might result in a 21st-century global "collapse", Hudson responded with its own analysis, The Next 200 Years, which concluded instead that scientific and practical innovations were likely to significantly improve worldwide living standards.

+Hudson struggled with funding problems in the 1970s for reasons including increased competition from other think tanks for government grants.
+It turned to grants from corporations such as IBM and Mobil.

+In his 1982 book The Coming Boom, Kahn argued that pro-growth tax and fiscal policies, information technology, and developments by the energy industry would make possible an unprecedented prosperity in the Western world by the early 21st century.
+Kahn also foresaw unconventional extraction techniques like hydraulic fracturing.

-Within 20 years, Hudson had become an international research institute with offices in Bonn, Paris, Brussels, Montreal and Tokyo.
+Within 20 years, Hudson had offices in Bonn, Paris, Brussels, Montreal and Tokyo.
 Other research projects were related to South Korea, Singapore, Australia and Latin America.